 – Your best source of information is the post-secondary school you will be attending.
 Contact the Financial Aid Office and request a list of scholarships for which you might be eligible.

-– Here at school, check the scholarship announcements on the counseling website or at Mrs. Albert’s office.
-Availability of new scholarships is often announced on the morning announcements.
+– Here at school, check the scholarship listing available in the high school office often.
+Availability of new scholarships occurs throughout the year.

 – The scholarship applications for the scholarships offered only to MAHS students will become available in April and will have a STRICT deadline.
 Please see Mrs. Albert for more information.

 – Check your post-secondary schools’ website for the required forms.
 All post-secondary schools require the Free Application for Federal Student Aid (FAFSA).
 Some post-secondary schools will also require the CSS/Financial Aid Profile.